abbreviatedman/dotfiles/computer-setup.md

 # Add Global NPM Packages

 - `npm i -g prettier` (this can take a while)
-- optional (if in a hurry, takes a while and you can do it later): `npm i -g jest surge typescript nodemon`
+- optional (if in a hurry, takes a while and you can do it later): `npm i -g jest surge typescript nodemon live-server`

 # Install Doom Emacs